 The GSM Gateway is accessible via the web GUI, available when using the correct IP address and after the correct configuration is applied to the Ethernet switches.
 A user is able to replace the SIM cards located in the device.
 This requires access to the GSM gateway enclosure that is located in the mast.
 The top of the GSM Gateway contains four slots for SIM cards and allows different operator cards to be used.
 After placement of the SIM cards, a system operator then selects the preferred route of operation.

-The GSM gateway provides a connection to terrestrial GSM provides.
+The GSM gateway provides a connection to terrestrial GSM providers.
 These signals consist of frequencies ranging in the GSM band and can be received from approximately 10 km off the coast.
 The Gateway contains a SIM card that can be swapped for any other compatible SIM card, to connect with the commercial telecommunication providers.

 The GSM Gateway converts the VoIP traffic to RF signals and provides it to the Integrated Communication Architecture System (ICAS), in order to have them transmitted via the antenna.
 Contrariwise, the ICAS provides the received data to the GSM Gateway which offers the data to the WCMS Core Equipment so it can be transported further in the system.